EmberEmu/Ember/docs/Ports.md

     std::cout << "Error: could not retrieve external address";
 }
 ```
 Addresses are returned in IPv6 format.
 If your address is IPv4, it will be converted to an IPv4 mapped IPv6 address.
-Such an address is represented as `::FFFF:a.b.c.d`, where the last four bytes are the same as they would be an IPv4 address stored as an integer, with the two prior bytes indicating that this is a mapped address.
+Such an address is represented as `::FFFF:a.b.c.d`, where the last four bytes are the same as they would for an IPv4 address stored as an integer, with the two prior bytes indicating that this is a mapped address.

 As NAT-PMP does not fully support IPv6, the results of requesting an external IPv6 address through NAT-PMP are not clear.
 To be certain that you won't run foul of any odd behaviour, call `disable_natpmp(true)`.

 ### Usage Notes
 It's important that you do not make simultaneous mapping requests.
 This is because NAT-PMP does include any form of transaction ID to allow for uniquely identifying in-flight requests.
 As the protocol runs over UDP, this could lead to multiple requests being handled incorrectly.
 Although PCP does include identifiers and the library validates that the response matches the request, it does not allow for more than one identifier to be tracked at a time, given the additional complexity induced by supporting both protocols.
 If you *really* need to issue simultaneous requests, do so on different `Client` instances, although this is not recommended.
-Additionally, the RFCs advise against issuing multiple requests to avoid potentially overloading the remote service given that it's likely a low-power home device, although this is not likely to be an issue in reality.
+Additionally, the RFCs advise against issuing multiple requests to avoid potentially overloading the remote device given that it's likely a low-power home device, although this is not likely to be an issue in reality.

 ### Thread Safety
 `Client` is internally thread-safe, which means it's safe to provide it with an `io_context` running in a thread pool.